tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ### DoNotTrack (DNT)
 *  Test that ads from [DNT-respecting sites](https://www.eff.org/files/effdntlist.txt) are not hidden or clicked, when each of the 2 DNT settings is enabled, and that they ARE hidden and clicked when each setting is disabled

+### Cookies
+* Test that the browser's 'no 3rd-party cookies' option is enabled after install
+* Test that the browser's 'no 3rd-party cookies' can be disabled

 (Pending)